Lombiq/Orchard-Base-Theme/Lombiq.BaseTheme.Native/Readme.md

 - breakpoint-xl
 - breakpoint-xxl

 Additionally, range classes are added too.
 For example `breakpoint-xs-sm` and `breakpoint-md-xxl`.
 These are helpful if you only want to differentiate between phone and desktop styles.
+For convenience, these two specific ranges are also available as `breakpoint-small` and `breakpoint-big` to improve readability and reduce the risk of accidental typos.